losizm/little-time/README.md

 ## Working with Schedule

-A schedule defines _cron_-like utility for specifying times at which _something_ should occur.
-In particular, it specifies the months, days of month, days of week, dates, and times.
-These are combined with an effective period to constrain the start and end of a schedule.
+A `Schedule` offers a _cron_-like utility for specifying times at which _something_ should occur.
+In particular, it can specify the months, days of month, days of week, dates, and times of a schedule.
+To constrain the schedule to a finite set of times, its effective start and end times are specified.

 ```scala
 import java.time.DayOfWeek._